Overview of Banks in Greece

 The Bank of Greece is the country’s central bank, which is responsible for ensuring price stability and supervising private banks in Greece.
 It also serves as a treasurer and fiscal agent for the Greek government.
 The Greek central bank was founded in 1927 with headquarters in Athens and several branches across the country.

 Universal Bank Piraeus Bank A.E. was formed in 1916 with the aim of supporting small and medium enterprises.
-The bank now provides various banking services through 620 branches in Greece and 133 branches in Frankfurt, London, Bulgaria, Ukraine, and Albania.
+The bank now provides various banking services through 484 branches in Greece and 133 branches in Frankfurt, London, Bulgaria, Ukraine, and Albania.

-Net income: 202 million euros (2017)
+Net income: EUR -662 million (2020)

-Total assets: 67.42 billion euros (2017)
+Total assets: EUR 72.11 billion (3/2021)

 The bank provides financial products and services to private individuals and corporate and institutional clients through its 542 Greek branches and 336 branches abroad.

-Total assets: 70.34 billion euros (2016)
+Total assets: EUR 77.49 billion (2020)

 Headquartered in Athens, the bank maintains a solid presence not only in Greece but also in Bulgaria, Romania, Serbia, Cyprus, Luxembourg, London, and Ukraine.

-Total assets: 60.02 billion euros (2017)
+Total assets: EUR 67.73 billion (2020)

 Alpha Bank was established in 1879 when John F. Costopoulos founded a small commercial firm in Kalamata.
-His banking department was then called Bank of Kalamata in 1918.
+His banking department was then called the Bank of Kalamata in 1918.
 In 1924, the bank adopted the Banque de Credit Commercial Hellenique name after it transferred its headquarters to Athens.

-Net income: 42.3 million euros (2016)
+Net income: EUR 103.7 million (2020)

-Total assets: 64.8 billion euros (2016)
+Total assets: EUR 71.2 billion (3/2021)

 Founded in 1925 and formerly called Bank of Attica SA, Attica Bank Banking Company SA is the country’s fifth-largest bank.
-It employs around 782 individuals and provides banking products and services through 65 branches, servicing clients in Greece and the UK.
+It employs around 782 individuals and provides banking products and services through 55 branches, servicing clients in Greece and the UK.
 Its headquarters is in Athens.

-Total assets: 3.619 billion euros (2016)
+Total assets: EUR 3.58 billion (2020)

 With the bank’s international experience, HSBC is able to serve the local requirements of individuals and corporate and institutional clients in terms of banking and investments.

-Specialist Aegean Baltic Bank (ABBank) provides corporate, investment and wealth management products and services, focusing on the Greek and regional shipping communities.
+Specialist Aegean Baltic Bank (ABBank) provides corporate, investment, and wealth management products and services, focusing on the Greek and regional shipping communities.
 It was founded in 2002 with headquarters in Maroussi and branches in Piraeus and Glyfada.

-Total assets: 226 million euros (2016)
+Total assets: 503.8 million euros (2019)

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
-To learn more, explore our interactive career map….
-For banking careers, you will have a significant edge over the competition with our financial modeling courses.
+To learn more, explore our interactive career map: For banking careers, you will have a significant edge over the competition with our financial modeling courses.

-This has been a guide to the top banks in Greece.
+This has been CFI’s guide to the top banks in Greece.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: